How to Market a Fintech Company with Paid Search

 This is where most fintech paid search programs fall apart.
 They report on cost per lead and call it a day.
 But in a category where sales cycles run 3–6 months and deal values vary by 10x, cost per lead is almost meaningless.
 A $400 lead that closes a $200K deal is infinitely more valuable than a $30 lead that ghosts after the first call.

 With our fintech client, we imported deal-stage data from CRM directly into the ad platforms.
-That meant we could see which campaigns, ad groups, and keywords were generating actual pipeline — not just form submissions.
+That meant we could see which campaigns, ad groups, and keywords were generating actual pipeline, not just form submissions.
 We shifted budget toward the keywords that produced closed revenue, not the ones that produced the cheapest leads.
 That's how you get to 4.75x ROAS on $36K/month in spend.

 What Makes Fintech PPC Different from Other B2B

 Niche keyword inventory.
 Fintech categories are often so specialized that search volume is limited.
 "Portfolio analytics platform" gets a fraction of the searches that "accounting software" does.
-You can't throw budget at broad terms and expect volume — you need precise match types, aggressive negative keyword management, and a willingness to bid on long-tail queries that might only get 20–50 searches per month.
+You can't throw budget at broad terms and expect volume.
+You need precise match types, aggressive negative keyword management, and a willingness to bid on long-tail queries that might only get 20–50 searches per month.
 For our fintech client, some of the highest-value keywords had monthly volumes in the single digits.
 Those keywords generated six-figure deals.

 Competitor brand bidding.
 Fintech is a category where well-funded competitors routinely bid on each other's brand names.
-If you're not running brand defense campaigns from day one, you're leaking qualified traffic — people who searched for you specifically — to a competitor's ad.
+If you're not running brand defense campaigns from day one, you're leaking qualified traffic--people who searched for you specifically--to a competitor's ad.
 We've seen fintech companies lose 15–20% of their brand clicks to competitors before implementing a defense strategy.

 Fintech Marketing Beyond Google Ads